jart/lobstermacs/MANUAL.markdown

 ## Why On Earth Would I Want To Use Your Goofy Flavor of Emacs?

+* IDO is used extensively throughout Lobstermacs, which is quite possibly (IMHO) one of the greatest IDE user-interface innovations ever.
+Opening files, switching between hundreds of open files, executing commands, browsing through functions/classes.

 * Antiquated GUI features are disabled.
 Copy and pasting will also work as you'd expect between applications.
 Right clicking is favored over middle clicking.

-* Switching between buffers and opening files is much more user-friendly and insanely efficient thanks to IDO.

-* Code completion and definition jumping work out of the box for Lisp, Ruby, Python and Erlang.
+* Code intelligence, completion, definition jumping and browsing work out of the box for Lisp, Ruby, Python, Erlang and C/C++.
+Thanks to the "company" library, you can even get context-sensitive drop-down menus showing you available completions when typing, just like in Visual Studio.

+* If you use a TAGS file, Lobstermacs is good at figuring out where its located, and can regenerate it automatically.
+Lobstermacs will also do its best to hunt down the source code to libraries you use and generate TAGS for them in the background.
+Lobstermacs also isolates tag files.
+This means if you're editing C code and Python code at the same time, your C tags won't show up in your Python code!

 * Works great on Linux/MacOSX/Windows as well as the terminal.
   Top-notch support is offered for Ubuntu users.

 * You can press `F3` to re-open a file with sudo permissions.

-* The shell command feature (`M-!`) has tab completion and the up/down keys will let you browse through your command history.
+* The shell command feature (`M-!`) has tab completion.
+The up/down as well as `C-n`/`C-p` will let you cycle through your command history.

-* Simplified PDF/browser preview support for Restructured Text and Markdown.

 * Uses extensive heuristics to automatically determine the location of the project you're currently editing, how it should be